Rodelph/Face_Detection/Readme.md

-This code gives you the ability to store your images in the recogt_Rcs File under your name, and then use those images to train the program to recognize each person when he faces the camera.
+This code gives you the ability to store your images in the recog_Rsc File under your name, and then use those images to train the program to recognize each person when he faces the camera.

 You will need to install opencv-python library as well as, opencv-contrib in order to compile the code.